-- 1. Increase or decrease the sensitivity of dynamic control (when distance to volume is activated).
+- 1. Adjust the sensitivity of dynamic control (when distance to volume is activated).
 Higher velocity sensitivity (max.
 3) will expand the dynamic range of each note button.
 Lower velocity sensitivity (min.
 1) will reduce the dynamic range. - 2.
-Increase or decrease the amount of dwell time in milliseconds needed to select buttons. - 3.
-Increase or decrease the radius of the inner EyeHarp circle. - 4.
-Increase or decrease the radius of the outer EyeHarp circle.
+Adjust the duration of with a button is still active. - 3.
+Adjust the amount of dwell time in milliseconds needed to select buttons. - 4.
+Adjust the radius of the inner EyeHarp circle. - 5.
+Adjust the radius of the outer EyeHarp circle.